xavierlefevre/shared-react-components-example/readme.md

 ### **2. ⚛️ Follow "Atomic Design" principles**

 An atom is a very small dumb and highly reusable component, while an organism is a full grown one-page business connected feature.
 It all comes from [Brad Frost Atomic Design principles](http://bradfrost.com/blog/post/atomic-web-design/).
-Find [here](documentation/technical-standards/architecture.md) our own implementation.
+You can find diagrams of the project architecture [here](documentation/technical-standards/architecture.md).

 ### **3. 🎪 Display it all in one unique showroom: Storybook**